arghyadip-17/Customer_Churn_Analysis/README.md

 - Customers with month-to-month contracts show a significantly higher churn rate.
 - Higher monthly charges increase the likelihood of customer churn.
 - Customers with longer tenure are more loyal and less likely to churn.
-- The machine learning model demonstrated good predictive performance in classifying churned and non-churned customers.
 - This project provides a strong foundation for further improvements and real-world deployment for Data Science.